Parsl/parsl/docs/userguide/glossary.rst

 **Launcher:**
 ----------------

-A launcher is like a starter for your apps.
-It's the part that actually starts the apps running on the computers.
-It's like a coach telling the athletes when to start running.
+A launcher in Parsl is responsible for placing the workers onto each computer, preparing them to run the apps.
+It’s like a bus driver who brings the players to the stadium, ensuring they are ready to start, but not directly involved in telling them what to do once they arrive.

 .. _manager: